knweston/CSCE-636-Video-Classification/README.md

 - Run the test using command: python testing.py

 NOTE:
+- The current code is ready to run.
+There are already 6 testing videos in the testing_videos folder and their names are also put in the testlist.txt
 - Link of the weights.hdf5 file of submission 8 is here: https://drive.google.com/file/d/1xIl63cJKruDWNKPd3jSYznw_L4Ly27Md/view?usp=sharing
 - Old weight files for testing can be downloaded it at this link: https://drive.google.com/open?id=19J8olymAioX9sbiVs7yulqMCNvNc3Xvh
-- Put the weights.hdf5 file in the same folder as the testing.py file

 Instruction Videos on how to use this code:
 - Training: https://youtu.be/RKVa47go7N0